Winter season is finally here!

 This results in uneven skin texture.

-To fight the clogged pores and congested skin, chemical exfoliants are your best friends.
+To fight the clogged pores and congested skin, chemical exfoliates are your best friends.

-Pick any good exfoliant from any good brand such as this from Nuskin Nu Skin, and apply at least 3 days a week as a part of your PM Skincare routine.
+Pick any good exfoliate from any good brand and apply at least 3 days a week as a part of your PM Skincare routine.
 These will also get rid of dead skin cells, and you will notice visibly smooth skin in a few weeks!

 Sun Protection is Still Important in the Winter!